How to Use LLMs to Extract Document Information

 Share:

-Today, there is no easy way to convert raw text from volumes of academic papers into structured data, or complete information extraction (IE).
-Traditional IE methods often rely on labor-intensive handcrafted rules and patterns, which may not generalize across diverse domains and languages.
-We used various Large Language Models (LLMs) from GPT to Claude to complete IE from these documents and compared their performance.
-We share what we learned here.
+Today, we are pioneering a new approach to information extraction (IE) from volumes of academic papers.
+Traditional IE methods, with their reliance on labor-intensive handcrafted rules and patterns, often struggle to generalize across diverse domains and languages.
+In contrast, we are harnessing the power of Large Language Models (LLMs) from GPT to Claude to complete IE from these documents and compare their performance.
+We're excited to share our innovative approach in the field of information extraction.

 • Carvin LiCarvin Li / Machine Learning Engineer